Bike Share

 Paying for the Pilot Program

 The low cost to users is made possible by a variety of grants and donations.
 About two-thirds of the estimated cost of the three-year pilot program is being paid by a $180,000 federal grant.
 Another $13,500 has been provided by generous grants from the Coastal Trails Coalition, the Institution for Savings Charitable Foundation, the Mary Alice Arakelian Foundation, and the New Hampshire Charitable Foundation.
 The Newburyport Commission on Disabilities purchased the two recumbent trikes to make the system accessible to those who are unable to ride a standard bicycle.
+In 2026 AARP awarded the City a $15,000 Community Challenge Grant to support expansion to the planned scale of 9 stations.

 NLS is continuing to work with the City and Tandem Mobility to identify and secure grants, donations and sponsorships to fully fund the pilot program.
 Local businesses and organizations who would like to support this initiative can find information on sponsorship opportunities at this page.